riddhik24/riddhik24/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Riddhik, a passionate web developer with a focus on creating intuitive and dynamic web applications.
-I specialize in ReactJS, Tailwind CSS, and API development to build engaging user experiences.<br><br>🔭 What I'm working on:<br>Developing a web application that allows users to join a trading community.<br>Building responsive and scalable websites with ReactJS and Tailwind CSS.<br>Working on dark/light mode functionality to enhance UI/UX.<br><br>🌱 What I’m learning:<br>Advanced API integration and data handling.<br>Enhancing my skills in full-stack development with Node.js and MongoDB.
+I specialize in ReactJS, Tailwind CSS, and API development to build engaging user experiences.<br><br>🔭 What I'm working on:<br>Developing a web application that allows users to join a trading community.<br>Building responsive and scalable websites with ReactJS and Tailwind CSS.<br>Working on dark/light mode functionality to enhance UI/UX.<br><br>🌱 What I’m learning:<br>Advanced API integration and data handling.<br>Enhancing my skills in full-stack development with Node.js and PostgreSQL.

 ## 🌐 Socials: